HISTORICAL VILLAGES of the Apennines

 The presence of an Etruscan settlement is proved by many archaeological finds, among which the most important is the Sepulchral Stele from Londa.

 Nearby, the Romanesque parish churches of S. Elena (in Rincine) and S. Leolino date back to the XI century and they are both worth a visit.

 This is an age-old and well-known thermal centre of the Savio Valley.
 The main features of its buildings recall the long centuries under the political control of Florence.

-The wide territory of Bagno di Romagna includes some of the most renowned places of the Foreste Casentinesi National Park such as the plateau of La Lama and the forest of the same name, the village and dam of Ridracoli and the high terraces of marl and sandstone called “Scalacce dei Mandrioli”.
+The wide territory of Bagno di Romagna includes some of the most renowned places of the National Park of the Casentino Forests such as the plateau of La Lama and the forest of the same name, the village and dam of Ridracoli and the high terraces of marl and sandstone called “Scalacce dei Mandrioli”.